A Complete Guide to Cybersecurity

 If UK organizations fail to comply with the DPA 2018, they may be fined up to £17.5 million or 4% of annual global turnover.

-Additionally, under the Data Protection (Charges and Information) Regulations 2018, controllers that process personal data are obliged to pay an annual data protection fee to the Information Commissioner’s Office (ICO), depending on the size and turnover of the company.
+Additionally, under the Data Protection (Charges and Information) Regulations 2018, controllers who process personal data are obliged to pay an annual data protection fee to the Information Commissioner’s Office (ICO), depending on the company's size and turnover.

 UK-GDPR (UK General Data Protection Regulation)

-The UK-GDPR (General Data Protection Regulation) is the United Kingdom’s data security regulation that’s tailored by and complements the Data Protection Act 2018.
+The UK-GDPR (General Data Protection Regulation) is the United Kingdom’s data security regulation, tailored by and complementing the Data Protection Act 2018.
 Also modeled after the EU-GDPR, it governs and regulates how UK organizations and businesses collect, store, use, and process personal data.

 Prior to Brexit, data handling regulations were part of the EU-GDPR under the jurisdiction of the EAA (European Economic Area).
-Although the UK today isn’t affiliated with European policies, it reuses the same components of the regulation with slight adjustments and modifications to fit with the domestic laws in the UK.
+Although the UK today isn’t affiliated with European policies, it reuses the same components of the regulation with slight adjustments and modifications to fit with its domestic laws.

 The UK-GDPR regulation applies to every country in the United Kingdom (England, Scotland, Wales, and Northern Ireland), and it mandates businesses to protect all personal data by only allowing third-party entities access to the personal data that are “subject to sufficient guarantees involving the security of the processing services.”